arenaxr/arena-docs/content/unity/runtime.md

 - **Editor:** Select the menu item `ARENA > Signout`.
 - **Runtime:** Click the `Signout` button on the `ArenaClient` Component.

-## During Runtime (Play)

-1. If objects are stored in the ARENA Persistence Database, they will be child objects of the `ARENA` GameObject.
-1. You may create or change an object and if it is a child of the `ARENA` GameObject, its properties will be published to the ARENA Persistence Database.
-1. Incoming authorized messages may also add/change/remove your ARENA Unity objects.

 ## Exporting Unity Objects as GLTF

 Since the ARENA uses GLTF models as a web-friendly format, it is useful to know how to export your Unity work as a GLTF model, which the ARENA web can render.